Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 You will be deploying a sample [Custom command](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/custom-commands) project in your [Speech Studio](https://speech.microsoft.com/portal) portal.
 To demonstrate successful task completion (e.g. lights have turned off when you said "lights off"), we created a web page with a simulated scene.
 The completion rules in the Custom Command project are configured to make web calls to an Azure function that manages the state of the scene.
 Therefore in addition to the Custom Command project, you will be deploying all the Azure resources needed to support this visualization, in your Azure subscription.

-The following block diagram describes how the demo runs:
+The following block diagram describes how the demo works:
 <p align="center">
 <img src="images/block-diagram.png"/>
 </a>